API ADAD Colombia

 - Crenezumab likely did not achieve sufficient fibrillar amyloid plaque removal to produce clinical benefit; insufficient target engagement at the doses used may fully explain the null result

-- Amyloid PET positivity was not required for enrollment, meaning a proportion of participants may have been amyloid-negative at baseline and therefore not candidates for anti-amyloid benefit
+- Amyloid PET positivity was not required for enrollment, and approximately 45% of carriers were amyloid PET-negative at baseline and therefore not candidates for anti-amyloid benefit

 - Progressive dose escalation during the trial (300 mg SC → 720 mg SC → optional 60 mg/kg IV) means early enrollees received subtherapeutic exposure for extended periods

-- The common-close design produced heterogeneous treatment durations (5–8 years) across participants, complicating interpretation of time-dependent effects
+- The common-close design produced heterogeneous treatment durations (5 to nearly 8 years) across participants, complicating interpretation of time-dependent effects

 - Findings apply only to the PSEN1 Glu280Ala mutation in a single Colombian kindred, limiting generalizability to other ADAD mutations or sporadic Alzheimer's disease